att/MkTechDocs/docsbuild/the-basics.md

 ### Sub documents

 Every sub document you include should start with a heading level of 1 (i.e. &lt;H1&gt;).
-That is, every sub document should stand on its own as a Markdown document regardless of how it is included in your master document.

 MkTechDocs automatically increases the heading level of included documents (even multi-level recursive includes, where a document includes another document that includes another document, and so on).
 The heading-level adjustments will work provided that you give MkTechDocs a hint about the current heading level at the point of inclusion, as we have already seen:

     ### A level three header